SanskarJain1009/RISC_V_Chip/week_1/day_5/README.md

     ![bad_case_wave](/week_1/day_5/img/Labs_on_Incomplete_overlapping_Case/bad_case_wave.png)
     ![synthesized_bad_case](/week_1/day_5/img/Labs_on_Incomplete_overlapping_Case/synthesized_bad_case.png)

+    There is synthesis simulation mismatch in this design.

 4. for loop and for generate-

-5. Labs on "for loop" and "for generate"-
+5. Labs on "for loop" and "for generate"
-        In this, designs